loraradoycheva/hedonometer-project/README.md

   (type: float, values are missing)

 Some rank columns are represented as floats instead of integers in pandas to accomodate their missing values

+### 1.3) Sanity Checks
+There were several sanity checks performed in the code to verify the dataset (if its loaded correctly and well structured)

+Firstly, we checked if any rows were duplicated.
+We got a result that there was `0` duplicated rows, meaning that each of the words appeared only once in the dataset.

+The next thing that we did was a check of random sample of the word set.

 ### 3.1) “exhibit” of words